 George disappeared from Garcia’s side, “Gotta say Hi to the cats.”

-Garcia gravitated to the adults, including some he had just met at the Dock, Drukker’s main campus.
-He couldn’t remember their names but had more questions to ask about their work.
+Garcia gravitated to the adults, including some he had just met at the Dock.
+He couldn’t remember their names but had more questions to ask about their work for Drukker.

 The Dock had greatly expanded since his last visit.
 An open grassy area spread onto the terrace over the main roof.
 It had walking trails and a helicopter pad.
 Earthen walls were covered with colorful murals.
 Round mock doors — hobbit style — and windows opened into 3-D displays from around the world.

 Garcia spied Charlie and Michaela, among a bevy of teenagers next to open coolers, with waters, juices, sodas and punches.
 George emerged from the house to join them.
 Escaping the house, Lucky’s orange tabby chased a squirrel.

 It had been a perfect sunny California afternoon.
 He almost did not recognize Michaela.
 George said she was no longer dating Charlie.
 Still pretty in a way only a sixteen-year-old can be, she appeared to be coming from or going to work, with a short, practical haircut and dressy blouse with khaki pants.
 Incongruously, she also wore glitter green eyelashes and matching boots.